oroinc/documentation/user/back-office/taxes/customer-tax-codes/index.rst

 .. image:: /user/img/taxes/customer_tax_codes.png
    :alt: The general page of all customer tax codes

-.. note:: To handle a big volume of data, use the page switcher, increase *View Per Page* or use filters to narrow down the list to just the codes you need.
+.. note:: To handle a considerable volume of data, use the page switcher, increase *View Per Page*, or use filters to narrow down the list to just the codes you need.

-In the customer tax codes list, you will find the information about the code (unique identifier), detailed description, and the dates when the customer tax code was created and updated.
+In the customer tax codes list, you will find the information about the code (unique identifier), a detailed description, and the dates when the customer tax code was created and updated.

 Hover over the |IcMore| **More Options** menu to the right of the item and click |IcView| to open its details page, |IcEdit| to edit, or  |IcDelete| to remove the customer tax code.